astronomer/docs/astro/cli/install-cli.md

 ```
 If the latest version of the Astro CLI is not installed when you run this command:

-1. Run one of the following commands to update all package definitions (formulae) and Homebrew:
+1. Run the following command to update all package definitions (formulae) and Homebrew:

     ```sh
         brew update